justin8953/softwaregrouproject/Note/development_note/Github.md

       ```
       - Cloing an existing repository
       ` git clone <repo url> `
+      - `git clone` verus `git init`
+        - both can be used to initialise a new repository.
+        - `git clone` is dependent on `git initi`
+        - `git clone` first calls `git init` to create a new repository.
+           It then copies the data from the existing repository, and checks out a new set of working files.
    - Saving changes to the repository
       - Steps
          1. Change directiories to `/path/to/project`